Chemical storage: Cabinetry

 Chemical storage cabinets are usually suited for specific classes of chemicals.
 Acid cabinets, for example, consist of corrosion-resistant materials and sealing to prevent the leakage of fumes.
 Some institutions recommend a tray to contain any spillage and regular checks for any sign of corrosion.
 Flammable solvent cabinets are produced from specialized wood or metal able to resist fire for at least 30 minutes.
 For example, a flammable liquid is any liquid that has a flash point lower than 93 C. Corrosive storage cabinets are designed for storing corrosive or oxidizing liquids.
 They contain a single-piece, leak-proof floor pan to contain spills, must be vented to the fume hood or the lab exhaust system, and their interior is constructed of corrosive-resistant materials.
 Wooden cabinets provide excellent strength for storing corrosives.
 Their laminate finish offers a high level of chemical durability.

 Cold storage

 Refrigerators and freezers can be used to store flammable and hazardous chemicals.
 In most situations, specialized laboratory refrigerators are used to ensure that the flash points of certain chemicals are not reached.
 For flammable chemicals, explosion-proof equipment must be used because conventional refrigerators have sources of ignition.

 Desiccation

 Desiccation is a chemical storage technique used to maintain or to regulate humidity, usually to store moisture-sensitive chemicals.
 Desiccation is generally performed with a desiccator.
 Several types of desiccators are available, including standard, automatic, gas purge and vacuum desiccators.

+Ventilation

+Some chemicals have the potential to emit fumes that could contribute to hazardous atmospheres.
+Mechanical ventillation can reduce the hazard in the storage area by removing the potentially contaminated air.